Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • Earth element.

 The energy of Swords appears at some point in the life of every person.
 We all experience conflict.
-We fight with ourselves and with others.
+We fight with ourselves and with those around us.

 Swords represent logic and intelligence.
 Sometimes our minds are at war with our hearts, and sometimes our hearts are in danger from the power of our intellect.